Code-Institute-Submissions/Milestone-Project-154/README.md

 <br>
 * The header will contain a navigation bar.
 This will have 4 links which will direct you to the following pages; Home, Tarmac, Paving & Contact.
 * The footer will contain 3 social media icons for Facebook, Instagram & Youtube which will direct you to the website of the icon selected.
-* The footer will also contact a section of text which will display contact information.
+* The footer will also have a section of text which will display contact information.
 * The mobile view will get rid of the navigation bar and instead have a navigation button.
 When clicking this button the 4 navigation links will appear vertically on the page.
 <br>